 - Reasonable and necessary travel and living expenses of the child and the adoptive parents

 - Mandatory fees paid to a foreign institution

 - Mandatory expenses paid for the child’s immigration

 - Other reasonable expenses related to the adoption required by a provincial or territorial government

 - Other reasonable expenses related to the adoption required by an adoption agency licensed by a provincial or territorial government

 Raising a child is expensive.
 Fortunately, the federal government provides a number of tax credits and tax deduction that can help reduce the financial stress.
 With FastnEasyTax.com’s free tax software, we make sure you get all of the deductions and credits you deserve.

-Since 2011, tens of thousands of Canadians have used FastnEasyTax.com to file their taxes online using our CRA Netfile advanced tax software.
+Since 2011, tens of thousands of Canadians have used FastnEasyTax.com to file their taxes online using our CRA Netfile certified tax software.
 It’s the most convenient, fast, and affordable way to file your 2020 personal income tax return.